Victor9955/website2/public/content/VR.md

     <div style="color: #fff; text-align: justify; line-height: 1.6;">
         <h2 style="font-size: 2rem; color: #007bff; margin-bottom: 1.5rem;">👾 Gameplay</h2>
         <p style="margin-bottom: 1.2rem;">
-            The game is based on Ultimate Tic-Tac-Toe, a strategic twist on the classic game, played on a 3x3 grid of smaller 3x3 grids.
-Players take turns placing their marks (X or O), with the first move allowed anywhere.
-Each subsequent move is determined by the previous one—the small grid you play in corresponds to the position of the last move within its grid.
         </p>
         <p style="margin-bottom: 1.2rem;">
-            If a player wins a small grid, it’s claimed, and the next time that grid is targeted, the player can place their mark anywhere.
         </p>
         <p>
-            The goal is to win three small grids in a row, column, or diagonal on the larger grid.
-This game combines tactical depth and foresight, making it a challenging and engaging experience.
         </p>
     </div>
 </div>